Updated June 27, 2023

 Difference Between Internal Audit vs External Audit

-An audit is the process of independent examination and evaluation of the various books of accounts or financial statement or report of an organization or individual to make sure that they are accurate and in the manner as per applicable laws and regulation.
-The Financial report includes the balance sheet, income statement, cash flow statement etc. The purpose of an audit is to review that information presented in a financial report is actually matching with the financial position of an organization at a given date or not.
-Auditor reviews the financial report of the organization, as per the auditing standard set by the government body.
+An audit is the independent examination and evaluation of the various books of accounts or financial statements, or reports of an organization or individual to ensure that they are accurate and in the manner as per applicable laws and regulations.
+There are two types of audits: internal audit and external audit.
+The Financial Report includes the balance sheet, income statement, cash flow statement, etc. The purpose of an audit is to review whether the information presented in a financial report matches an organization’s financial position at a given date or not.
+The auditor reviews the organization’s financial report per the auditing standard set by the government body.

 - Internal Audit

 Let’s discuss these two types in detail.